 The ICGC Mellon Scholars award affords students an opportunity to conduct their research in residence at UWC for six months to one year.
 These field-research trips typically occur between the fourth and fifth years of graduate study and support dissertation field research related to the goals of the ICGC Program.

 Awards will vary based on the applicant's original ICGC Scholar fellowship terms.
-Grants will help with travel, maintenance, and research expenses for trips.
+Grants will help with travel, maintenance, and other expenses related to the dissertation research.
 Applicants are encouraged to apply to other funders for additional support if needed.

-If your project involves travel to a country on the U.S. State Department's Travel Warning List, University policy requires you to seek special permission.
-You must apply to the International Travel Risk Assessment and Advisory Committee (ITRAAC), which reviews requests to travel to these countries.
-You should apply as soon as possible, as the committee review process commonly takes 6 to 8 weeks.
+University policy requires approval for student travel to locations designated as Travel Advisory Level 3 or 4 by the U.S. Department of State.
+If your project involves travel to one of these locations, you must seek special permission from the International Travel Risk Assessment and Advisory Committee.
+You should apply as soon as possible, as the committee review process commonly takes several weeks.
 ICGC cannot release your funds until you have received approval from ITRAAC.

 Human Subjects Approval

 In addition, if your project includes research involving human subjects, you must apply to the University's Institutional Review Board for approval before commencing your work.
 This process can also take several weeks to complete, so if your project needs approval you should start your application as soon as possible.
 ICGC must receive notification of your IRB approval status in order to release your funds.